MartaParszewska/MartaParszewska/README.md

 - 👋 Hi, I’m @MartaParszewska
 - 👀 I’m interested in: Recruiting IT, Research IT and Psychology
-- 📫 How to reach me: marta.parszewska@bulldogjob.pl
+- 📫 How to reach me: Marta.Parszewska@squareoneresources.com
 - Are you looking for a job in IT?
 Text me!
 -  You can also find me on linkedln: https://www.linkedin.com/in